montigno/skrypy/docs/doc/installation/install_skrypy.rst

    ..
 NOTE::

-	At the end of this step, 3 aliases are created in your OS's .bashrc file. |br|
+	At the end of this step, 3 aliases are created in your OS's .bashrc file (312 as Python version). |br|
 	**skrypy_312** to launch Skrypy. |br|
 	**skrypy_312_install** for installing Python packages. |br|
 	**skrypy_312_test** to test that skrypy is working properly. |br|